-After you have determined your needs for a human resource software program and after you have determined which HR Software products will meet your needs, the next step is to set up demos and evaluate the numerous HR Information Systems.
-If you have not yet determined your needs or selected the HRIS products you will review, be sure to utilize our survey tool.
-It will list the features and options of the leading HR systems on the market.
-Upon completion of the survey, you will be presented with a list of HRIS applications with a percent match to your needs and it’s all free!
+After you determine your needs for an HR software program and after you determine which software products will meet your needs, the next step is to set up demos and evaluate the numerous HR information systems.
+If you have not yet determined your needs or selected the products you will review, be sure to utilize our HRIS survey tool.
+It will list the features and options of some of the leading systems on the market.
+Upon completion of the survey, you will be presented with a list of applications with a percent match to your needs and it’s all free!
 From there, simply select the products for which you wish to see a free trial.
 The point of this article is what’s next.

 The typical Human Resource Software demo

-With the typical HR Software Vendors demo, a sales person and perhaps a technician will perform a demo either online or in your office.
-They may show a Power point presentation; they might not.
-A consultative sales consultant is going to ask you a great deal of questions about your HR software needs and tailor the HRIS demo to those needs.
-When showing the HR software, they will focus on the features that set their product apart.
+With the typical software demo, a sales person and perhaps a technician will perform a demo either online or in your office.
+They may show a Power Point presentation; they might not.
+A consultative sales consultant is going to ask you a great deal of questions about your needs and tailor the demonstration to those needs.
+When showing you the software solution, they will focus on the features that set their product apart.
 They will gloss over areas where their product is not as strong as others.
-Unless you ask the right questions and take control of the demo, you may or may not get a true picture of the HR software’s capability.
+Unless you ask the right questions and take control of the demo, you may or may not get a true picture of the software’s capability.

-You need to take control of the HR software demo
+You need to take control of the demonstration

-How to standardize the process and make the right HR software selection
+How to standardize the process and make the right selection

-After looking at a few HRIS products, they start to blur together; you can’t remember which product did what.
-I recommend taking the following steps to standardize the process and make sure you evaluate each HRM Software on an equal basis: Write down a number of processes and ask the person, or people, providing the demo to show the process and then provide a score.
+After looking at a few HR products, they start to blur together; you can’t remember which product did what.
+I recommend taking the following steps to standardize the process and make sure you evaluate each product on an equal basis: Write down a number of processes and ask the person, or people, providing the demo to show the process and then provide a score.

 • Hire a new Employee